Shapes for PowerPoint

 Shapes allow you to make excellent presentations and decorate your slides with nice graphics that impress your audience.
 You can learn how to use and edit shapes in PowerPoint or download free shapes with 3D and 2D effects for your slides.

-How to Insert a Line in PowerPoint
+How to Add Anchor Points to Shapes in PowerPoint

 Shapes in PowerPoint are very useful to create a variety of visual aids and illustrations to enhance presentations, especially in a business context.